medusajs/medusa/docs/content/usage/configurations.md

 ---
-description: 'Learn about the different configurations available in a Medusa server.
+description: 'Learn about the different configurations available in a Medusa backend.
 This includes configurations related to the database, CORS, plugins, redis, and more.'
 ---

 # Configure Medusa Server

-In this document, you’ll learn what configurations you can add to your Medusa server and how to add them.
+In this document, you’ll learn what configurations you can add to your Medusa backend and how to add them.

 ## Prerequisites

-This document assumes you already followed along with the [“Set up your development environment” documentation](../tutorial/0-set-up-your-development-environment.mdx) and have [installed a Medusa server](../quickstart/quick-start.mdx#create-a-medusa-server).
+This document assumes you already followed along with the [“Set up your development environment” documentation](../tutorial/0-set-up-your-development-environment.mdx) and have [installed a Medusa server](../core/backend/install.mdx#create-a-medusa-server).

 ---

 ## Medusa Configurations File

-The configurations for your Medusa server are in `medusa-config.js`.
+The configurations for your Medusa backend are in `medusa-config.js`.
 This includes database, Redis, and plugin configurations, among other configurations.

 Some of the configurations mentioned in this document are already defined in `medusa-config.js` with default values.
 It’s important that you know what these configurations are used for and how to set them.